Scoofszlo/tk3u8/docs/index.md

     ```

 7. To stop and save the live stream, just hit `Ctrl+C` once and wait for the program to finish processing and you're done!
 The live stream will be saved in your Downloads folder.

-## License

-tk3u8 is an open-source program licensed under the [MIT](https://github.com/Scoofszlo/tk3u8/blob/main/LICENSE) license.

-If you can, please contribute to this project by suggesting a feature, reporting issues, or make code contributions by checking the repository [here](https://github.com/Scoofszlo/tk3u8).

-## Legal Disclaimer

-The use of this software to download content without the permission may violate copyright laws or TikTok's terms of service.
-The author of this project is not responsible for any misuse or legal consequences arising from the use of this software.
-Use it at your own risk and ensure compliance with applicable laws and regulations.

-This project is not affiliated, endorsed, or sponsored by TikTok or its affiliates.
-Use this software at your own risk.